 A graduate of the prestigious photojournalism program at Loyalist College in Belleville, Ontario, Kristin is also a recipient of the Harvey Southam bursary in writing and editing from the University of Victoria.

 Kristin has worked as a reporter at a number of community newspapers in British Columbia and Ontario, and also as a photographer on Vancouver Island and in Toronto.
-She most recently served as the entertainment editor at the Vernon Morning Star from 2000-2017.
-Kristin was formerly employed as a copywriter for Read Head Copywriting in Vernon and is currently a member of the Spoke Writers’ Collective, which hosted a writing festival at the Caetani Centre from 2017-2019.
+She most recently served as the entertainment editor at the Vernon Morning Star from 2000-2017 and as a copywriter and publicist for several non-profits, businesses, web developers, and arts and cultural organizations from 2017-2021.

 In 2021, Kristin completed the Tourism Skills Training Program delivered by the Thompson Okanagan Tourism Association (TOTA) in cooperation with the University of Victoria Peter B. Gustavson School of Business.